Junk Journal Supplies – Everything You Need to Get Started

 Start with whatever’s lying around your house.
 Old book pages with their yellowed edges add instant character (I hoard them, it’s a problem).
 Kraft paper from grocery bags makes a gorgeous warm background.
 Used envelopes become ready-made pockets without any extra work.
 Junk mail, old calendars, magazine pages, cereal box cardboard, paper napkins, even coffee filters – it’s all fair game.

 Cardstock and regular copy paper work great as sturdy base pages that can handle layering and collage.
+If you don’t have extras lying around, a basic kraft and neutral cardstock multipack gives you 30+ sheets of solid base material for under $10.
 Got leftover scrapbook paper from other projects?
 Toss it in.
 Specialty papers like watercolor paper, tissue paper, vellum, and handmade paper add texture when you mix them in with the everyday stuff.

 Here’s what I’ve learned: mix your weights and textures throughout the journal.
 Put a thin tissue paper page next to a heavy cardstock page next to a medium-weight book page.
 It creates this tactile experience where every page turn feels different in your hands.
 Don’t stress about matching colors or patterns.
 Seriously.
 The variety is what makes it so good.